-The stock options that were exercisable in 2014 are based on the predecessor plans to the SOP 2010-2014 plan.
+The stock options that were exercisable in 2015 are based on the initial two grants of the SOP 2010-2014 plan and on the predecessor plans to the SOP 2010-2014 plan.
 The terms of such earlier plans are similar to those of the SOP 2010-2014 plan, but the options that were granted to employees took the form of subscription rights entitling the holders to acquire newly issued Company shares, while self-employed beneficiaries are entitled to acquire existing shares as in the SOP 2010-2014 plan.